 More Uses for Data

 There may be some uses for having a data repository that are not obvious until you are Looping.
-Take your time to think about what your needs are for the data, if you want to add a free Nightscout account, or whether you’d prefer a paid T1Pal account.
+Take your time to think about what your needs are for the data, if you want to add a Nightscout account, or one of the other options.
 It’s a good idea to build your Nightscout site before you start Looping and begin feeding your CGM data to it in advance.
-You may soon find it to be your favorite way to view blood glucose data, independent of the usefulness of it once you start Looping.
+You may soon find it to be your favorite way to view blood glucose data, independent of its usefulness of it once you start Looping.